Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-Another approach to the proof of finiteness has been pursued by Mandelstam \cite{Mandelstam}.
-There are several thorny obstacles encountered in trying to work out a rigorous proof of finiteness.
-First the moduli space of Riemann surfaces encountered in the previous chapter is now replaced by supermoduli space, the moduli space of super-Riemann surfaces.
-This space is unfortunately poorly understood.
-For genus $g$ supersurfaces it is a superalgebraic variety of graded dimension $(3g-3|2g-2)$.
-If we denote in a given patch a coordinate system by $(m_{\alpha},\tau_{\alpha})$ $\alpha=1,\ldots,3g-3$, $a=1,\ldots,2g-2$; the transition function between two overlapping coordinate patches in supermoduli will take the form:
+There are several thorny obstacles encountered in working out a rigorous proof of finiteness.
+First, the moduli space of Riemann surfaces encountered in sec.~\ref{sec:operator_formalism} is now replaced by supermoduli space of super-Riemann surfaces which, unfortunately, is poorly understood.
+The moduli space of genus~$g$ supersurfaces is a superalgebraic variety of graded dimension~$(3g-3|2g-2)$.
+Denoting a coordinate system in a given patch by~$(m_{\alpha},\tau_{a})$, with~$\alpha=1,\ldots,3g-3$ and~$a=1,\ldots,2g-2$, the transition function between two overlapping patches can be expanded in powers of the odd moduli

-We say that the supervariety is projected if we can find a coordinate cover such that in (\ref{1a}) only $f^{(0)}_{\alpha}(m_{\beta})$ appears; and it is split if we can also make $g_{a}^{\;\;bcd}$ and higher order terms vanish.
-In the split case the supermanifold would be equivalent to a vector bundle.
-In genus one there is no problem.
-In genus two it was shown by Deligne \cite{Deligne} that supermoduli space is split, but not much is known for genus $g>2$.
-The integration measure for superstring scattering amplitudes is a supermeasure on the supermoduli space, and we can use for example the operator formalism extended to this case \cite{LAG-Gomez-Nelson-Sierra-Vafa} in order to compute many properties of the supermeasure.
-Supermoduli space also has a boundary made of surfaces with nodes, but now these nodes comes in two types depending on whether the punctures identified are NS or R punctures.
+A supervariety is said to be projected if a coordinate cover exists such that in eq.~\eqref{1a} the only nonzero coefficient is~$f^{(0)}_{\alpha}(m_{\beta})$, whereas it is split if~$g_{a}^{\;\;bcd}$ and all other higher order terms in~\eqref{1b} vanish.
+A split supermanifold would be equivalent to a vector bundle.
+While the genus-one case is essentially trivial and at genus two it was shown by Deligne \cite{Deligne} that the supermoduli space is split, not much is known for~$g>2$.
+The integration measure for superstring scattering amplitudes is a supermeasure, whose properties can be studied using an extension of the operator formalism presented in sec.~\ref{sec:operator_formalism} to the fermionic string~\cite{LAG-Gomez-Nelson-Sierra-Vafa}.
+The supermoduli space also has a boundary built up by surfaces with nodes, that now come classified according to whether the punctures are identified as~NS or~R.